Burn injuries in Odessa — An Overview

 Proving Negligence in a Burn Injury Claim

-Negligence is a legal theory used in personal injury legal actions.
-The plaintiff (the injured party) has the burden of proof that the defendant (the party accused of being responsible) is, more likely than not, legally responsible.
-The plaintiff in a burn injury case needs to show the defendant,
+Negligence is a legal theory used in personal injury legal actions like burn injuries.
+The injured party has the burden of proving that the defendant is legally responsible.

-Often in accident cases both sides disagree on who’s at fault and by how much.
-In Texas there is a modified comparative fault rule that follows a 51% bar rule.
-The plaintiff can’t recover compensation if he or she is found to be 51% or more at fault for causing the accident.
-If it’s shown the defendant is more at fault than the plaintiff, recovery will be reduced by the share of the plaintiff’s fault.
+Often in accident cases, both sides disagree on who’s at fault and by how much.
+In Texas, there is a modified comparative fault rule that follows a 51% bar rule.
+The plaintiff can’t recover compensation if they are found to be 51% or more at fault for causing the accident.
+If the defendant is proven more at fault than the plaintiff, recovery will be reduced by the share of the plaintiff’s fault.